 The Jhalak Art Residency

-From that first sculpture – and conversations with Chris and other artists of colour in the UK – was born the idea of the Jhalak Art Residency, an annual art commission to create a unique work that addresses the ethos, principles and goals of the Jhalak Prize and serves as the trophy for the year.
+Since 2019, private donors have sponsored the Jhalak Art Residency comprising annual art commissions granted to UK based artists and illustrators of colour.
+Each year, selected artists create unique works that addresses the ethos, principles and goals of the Jhalak Prize and serves as the trophy for the year.

-The aim, as with the Jhalak Prize, is to shine a light on artists of colour in contemporary Britain, to recognise their creative output and celebrate their works.
+The aim of the residency, as with the Jhalak Prize, is to shine a light on artists of colour in contemporary Britain, to recognise their creative output, and celebrate their works.

-The 2019 trophy was created by artist, activist and writer, Tashmia Owen, who worked in resin to create a piece she titled ‘The Library’ in resin.
+The 2019 trophy was created by artist, activist and writer, Tashmia Owen, who worked in resin to create a piece she titled ‘The Library.’
 Battling a life-threatening illness, Owen worked on the sculpture in her kitchen, creating a piece that embodies the creativity, talent, passion and struggle required for creation.

-The next Jhalak Art Resident will be announced in January 2020.
+The next Jhalak Art Residents will be announced in early 2023.

 We invite interested artists and potential sponsors to contact us.